JanisRubens/project-setup/README.md

 Run `./node_modules/.bin/eslint --init` this will create `eslintrc` file
 Run `./node_modules/.bin/eslint yourfile.js` to run lint.
 Create a script that lints all `/src` folder.
 Setup your ESlint config in `eslintrc` file
+Create `.eslintignore` and add nodemodules to it if you are using global eslint

 More about ESlint [Here](https://eslint.org/docs/user-guide/getting-started)